 Access to e-mail and the Internet will enable students to explore thousands of libraries, databases, and bulletin boards throughout the world.
 Families should be warned that material accessible via the Internet may contain items that are illegal, defamatory, inaccurate, or potentially offensive to some people.
 The intent is to make Internet access available to further educational goals and objectives.
 We believe that the benefits to students from access to the Internet, in the form of information resources and opportunities for collaboration exceed any disadvantages.
 But ultimately parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media information sources.
 The school supports and respects each family’s right to decide whether or not to apply for access.

 Students are responsible for behavior on school computer networks just as they are in a classroom or school hallways.
 The network is provided for students to conduct research and communication with others.
 Access to network services is given to students who agree to act in a considerate and responsible manner.
 Parent permission is required.
 Access is a privilege – not a right.
 Access entails responsibility.

 Within reason, freedom of speech and access to information will be honored.
 During school, teachers will guide students toward appropriate materials.
 As outlined in the school policy and procedures the following guidelines must be followed:

-• Students will use polite language; obscene languages, harassing, insulting, or attacking language will not be tolerated.
+- Students will use polite language; obscene language, harassing, insulting, or attacking language will not be tolerated.